Back | Home | Aller à version française

 Because of their very fluid link to causality, the status of indicia hesitates between technique and semiotic.
 Therefore, two sides can be taken, with all the many different intermediaries that we find in the history of philosophies and religions.

-On the other hand, for an anthropogeny, indicia are indeed signs and even the first stratum of the entire semiotic edifice, in accordance with everyday language, which leaves a trace like the "sign" of a wild animal.
+On the other hand, for an anthropogeny, indicia are indeed signs and even the first stratum of the entire semiotic edifice, in accordance with everyday language, which treats a trace like a "sign" of a wild animal.
 It is even on the occasion of indicia that the word "séméiologie" (Acad.
 1762) was first accredited to designate medical symptomatology.
 Indeed, for Homo, medicine was, with hunting, the privileged ground of the practice and theory of indiciality (indicium).

 Henri Van Lier